 Rare Map of the Mid-Atlantic Issued Shortly After The 1783 Treaty of Peace.

-A nice example of the the Bowles & Carver post-Revolutionary War edition of Lewis Evans' seminal map of the British Colonies in North America, including early references to Petroleum along the Ohio River in several places on the Upper Ohio River.
+A nice example of the first post-Revolutionary War edition of Lewis Evans' seminal map of the British Colonies in North America.

 Along with the maps of Henry Popple and John Mitchell, Lewis Evans map is considered among the most important and influential American maps of the 18th Century and is the only one of the three to have been published by an American.
 Both Evans and Mitchell's maps were intended to spur western expansion into the Trans-Allegheny, Ohio Valley and regions westward and in response to French encroachments.

-The present example was published by Bowles & Carver.
+The present example was published by Carrington Bowles.
 The most noteworthy updates on the map include:

 - Completely revised title and removal of title cartouche